Epoxy Resin Pour tips for Successful Epoxy Pours

 Always seal organic materials like wood before you pour epoxy resin over it;

 • If you are covering an organic material like wood or leaves always seal it before pouring the epoxy.
 Artresin.com shares a very helpful reason why; “Porous, organic materials like wood, leaves, fabric and even some soft, lower quality papers contain air and moisture, which they absorb and emit depending on the climate.
 These materials will continue to “breathe” … releasing air even after being covered with resin.
-This is called off-gassing and it results in air bubbles in the resin, sometimes hours after you have poured and torched.”
+This is called off-gassing and it results in those pesky bubbles in the resin, sometimes hours after you have poured and torched.”

 Follow the proper mix times when mixing parts A and B;